cnhahn/Nano-TypeChecker/README.md

 ## Data Structures and Overview

-This assignment builds upon our previous implementation of Nano from HW4, so most data types in `Types.hs` are the same.
+This project builds upon our previous implementation of Nano from HW4, so most data types in `Types.hs` are the same.
 We have added the following definitions to support type inference.